JaredOSM/vermont-address-import/README.md

 contain all of the data needed to run the conflation and write ouptut to `data_files_to_import/conflated/`.
 As such, these jobs could even be split across multiple physical machines if desired.

+If you need to kill and restart the process, the `conflate_all.php` script supports a `--skip-existing` option to skip any towns where the output files already exist.